sodazone/ocelloids-services/packages/server/guides/HTTP_APIS.md

 The OpenAPI documentation is published at the path [/documentation](http://localhost:3000/documentation) in your running server.

-Fore more details, refer to [Subscription Guide](https://github.com/sodazone/ocelloids-services/blob/main/packages/server/guides/SUBSCRIPTION.md)
+For more details, refer to [Subscription Guide](https://github.com/sodazone/ocelloids-services/blob/main/packages/server/guides/SUBSCRIPTION.md)

 ### Administration API